Last updated 15 April 2020

 It takes a fair bit of preliminary work and then a fair bit of post-race paperwork if you are going to successfully apply for an Australian record.
 As per Michelle James of the AA Competition Dept (as of August 2013), you must ensure that all necessary IAAF standards are met, including:

 It may have changed since then.
-I am not sure of the requirement for drugs testing.
+There may also be drugs testing requirements.
 AA can advise on that.